postgrespro/postgrespro/contrib/sr_plan/README.md

 deserialize.c.

-If you want to modify these files, you'll needed to alter mako templates and regenerate files, so you'll need to install maco, python >= 3.2 and pycparser modules.
+If you want to modify these files, you'll needed to alter mako templates and regenerate files, so you'll need to install mako, python >= 3.2 and pycparser modules.

 If you only have a Python you can use the virtual environment: